ElVit/netdaemon-notify-on-update/README.md

 # Update Notifications
 A NetDaemon App that will notify you if there is an update available in Home Assistant.
-This notification may be sent as a persistent notification or to your mobile devices if you are using the [companion app](https://companion.home-assistant.io/).
+This notification can be sent as a persistent notification or to your mobile devices if you are using the [companion app](https://companion.home-assistant.io/).

-This App will display updates for:
+This App can display updates for:
 - Home Assistant Core
 - Home Assistant OS
 - Home Assistant Supervisor